Michele and Peter S. Willmott Minority Student Leadership Fund

 To supplement her education, Wright-Bell has interned at the Elgin Boys and Girls Club, which she describes as a safe place for students after school, providing meals and homework help.
 She is also a member of the university’s Spirit Squad.

 Wright-Bell’s ACI General Scholarship has made it possible for her to reside on campus, a big help, she says.
 “Last year, I was a commuter.
 That commute was very hectic in the mornings when I had to drive all the way back to Judson every single morning.
-It help me get back on campus and be part of the culture again,” Wright-Bell says.
+It helped me get back on campus and be part of the culture again,” Wright-Bell says.
 She is also grateful for donors that provided funds for the scholarship.
 “You may be able to help a student get out of a bad situation,” she says of donors.
 “You’re also helping that student be able to be part of the community and be part of college life.”